Here are the answers to twenty common questions non-horse people ask about horses.

 Can a Horse Sleep While Standing Up?

 Yes, horses can sleep while standing up.
 A mechanism in the joints of the front and hind leg locks when the horse drops one hip as it dozes off into REM sleep.
 This way, the horse doesn't fall over while it sleeps.
 As a genetic adaptation, horses sleep standing up to allow them a quick get-away should a predator approach.

 16 of 20

 Do Horses Like to Be Ridden?

 Many people think their horses like to be ridden.
 But when a 2012 study tried to evaluate a horse's desire to work, researchers concluded that horses don't really care to work at all and would rather be eating or chumming with their pasture mates.

 17 of 20

 Do Horses Get Fleas?

 Horses are not susceptible to fleas since these insects are unable to make a meal of horse blood.
 However, horses do get lice and other skin parasites.

 18 of 20

 Do Horses Eat Meat?

 Although biologically, horses are herbivores, they can eat meat.
-There are instances in which horses were fed meat diets, such as during early expeditions to Antarctica, when pack horses were fed high-calorie fish meal as part of the diet.
+There are instances in which horses were fed meat diets, such as during the early expeditions to Antarctica, when pack horses were fed high-calorie fish meal as part of the diet.
 However, given a choice, horses don't usually choose to eat meat.
 Because their digestive systems aren't designed to digest meat, it is not good for horses in the long term.

 19 of 20

 Do Horses Have Emotions and Feelings?

 Horses have emotional feelings and express them through facial expressions and body language.
 Some horses are very emotional, while others are more reserved.
 Facial expressions might be hard for a non-horse person to recognize, but many horses have expressive eyes and muzzles that show what they are feeling.
 The positions of ears and tail are other obvious indicators of what a horse may be thinking and feeling.

 Horses also have very sensitive skin.
-They can feel the tactile sensation of tiny flies landing on their coats and are able to shiver away pests with very precise movements of their muscles and skin.
+They can feel the tactile sensation of tiny flies landing on their coats and can shiver away pests with very precise movements of their muscles and skin.

 20 of 20